Metop-A/B/C GOME-2 AAI product#

 units: 1

-Concatenate the data from the three satellites Metop-A, -B and -C
+Concatenate the data from the two satellites Metop-B and -C#

 The overall goal is to bring the AAI data from all three satellites together.
-Thus, the next step is to concatenate the DataArrays from the three satellites Metop-A, -B and -C using a new dimension called satellite.
+Thus, the next step is to concatenate the DataArrays from the two satellites Metop-B and -C using a new dimension called satellite.
 You can use the concat() function from the xarray library to do this.

 The result is a four-dimensional xarray.DataArray, with the dimensions satellite, time, latitude and longitude.